 Stoddard solvent is a petroleum-based solvent used by dry cleaners from the 1930s through the 1950s.
 A separate environmental assessment of the Arcoa Building property, at 1006 SE Grand Avenue, discovered that Allyn’s Cleaning and Dyeing operated from a former storefront between the Arcoa and 7-Eleven buildings from at least 1935 to about 1960.

 DEQ has determined that Allyn’s Cleaning and Dyeing is the likely source of the Stoddard solvent contamination at the Grand Avenue 7-Eleven property.
-Consequently, under DEQ’s Off-Site Contaminant Migration Policy, you will not be held responsible for the contamination that has migrated onto the Grand Avenue 7-Eleven property.
+Consequently, under DEQ’s Off-Site Contaminant Migration Policy, provided that certain qualifying conditions are met, you will not be held responsible for the contamination that has migrated onto the Grand Avenue 7-Eleven property.
+DEQ will not require you to perform assessment or cleanup related to this contamination.

 A copy of DEQ’s Off-Site Contaminant Migration Policy is enclosed with this letter.
 Please read the policy carefully, as your current release from liability may be rescinded based on additional information that may be gathered, or on future acts or omissions that you may take.
 Please also note that you are still responsible for the costs DEQ has incurred to-date on the Grand Avenue 7-Eleven Independent Cleanup project.